Natural Soap: Carrot & Honey Complexion

 You may have naturally dry skin, but even people with oily skin can develop dry skin from time to time.

-Dry skin often feels tight and dehydrated and looks rough, itchy, flaky or scaly.
-The location where dry patches form vary from person to person.
+Dry skin often feels tight and dehydrated and looks rough, itchy, flaky, or scaly.
+The location where dry patches form varies from person to person.

 Exposure to dry weather conditions, hot water, chemicals, and underlying medical conditions can cause skin to dry out.
 Frequent hand-washing and using hand sanitizer can cause hands to become dry.
 It can be helpful to apply moisturizer after each time you wash your hands.